St. Bartolo Longo, converted by praying the Rosary and founder of the Sanctuary of Pompeii

 Bartolo Longo was born on February 10, 1841 in Latiano, in the province of Brindisi, Italy.
 From a well-off family and with great intellectual talent, he studied Law in Lecce and graduated from the University of Naples, practicing as a lawyer.

-Crisis and Conversion
+Crisis and conversion

-During his university years, he drifted away from the faith, letting himself be carried away by spiritualist currents and esoteric practices very widespread in his time.
-However, God's grace reached him: in 1865 he returned to the Church, embracing Christian life with renewed fervor.
+During his university years, he drifted away from the faith, letting himself be carried away by spiritualist currents and esoteric practices that were very widespread in his time.
+However, God’s grace reached him: in 1865 he returned to the Church, embracing Christian life with renewed fervor.
 He became a Dominican tertiary and found in the Rosary the great mission of his life.

-Marriage and Works of Charity
+Marriage and works of charity

 In a gesture of total detachment, in 1906 he donated all his properties to the Holy See, showing that his life and goods were only for God and for the Virgin.

-Death and Recognition by the Church
+Death and recognition by the Church

 Bartolo Longo died on October 5, 1926 in Pompeii, leaving as a legacy a Marian shrine of universal reach and a devotion that transformed lives around the world.
 He was beatified by Saint John Paul II on October 26, 1980 in St. Peter’s Square.